Republican Villagers Nation Party: Conversion into MHP

 In 1965, a meeting took place with opposition leaders, including the president of CKMP, Ahmet Oğuz and of the revived Nation Party (see below), Osman Bölükbaşı, which caused the government to resign.
 The new government led by independent senator Suat Hayri Ürgüplü had four ministers from the CKMP.
-In spring 1965, Alparslan Türkeş, along with "the 14s" who were expelled from the National Unite Unity, joined the CKMP.
+In spring 1965, Alparslan Türkeş, along with "the 14s" who were expelled from the National Unity Committee, joined the CKMP.
 In August 1965 Türkeş became the new president at the expense of Ahmet Oğuz and many other senior politicians of the party.
 This enabled Alparslan Türkeş to a major influence over the party and during the party congress in 1967, the party's program was redesigned in line with the Nine Lights Doctrine.
 The CKMP gained a more nationalistic and Pan-Turkist ideology, and was hierarchically restructured after the old leadership was eliminated from the administration.
 Türkeş reportedly stated that: "Whoever joins the cause and becomes a traitor, kill him."

-General elections were held on October 10, 1965 at which CKMP won 11 seats at the parliament and 4 at the senate.
+General elections were held on October 10, 1965, at which CKMP won 11 seats at the parliament and four at the senate.
 However, the 2.2% of votes meant that it was losing ground.
-On February 6–9, 1969, at the extraordinary party congress, the name of the Republican Villager's Nation Party was changed to Nationalist Movement Party (Milliyetçi Hareket Partisi – MHP) and it opened itself for the muslim electorate.
-Several of the nationalist party members who opposed the new party program which included an islamic notion, where subsequently expelled.
+On February 6–9, 1969, at the extraordinary party congress, the name of the Republican Villager's Nation Party was changed to Nationalist Movement Party (Milliyetçi Hareket Partisi – MHP) and it opened itself for the Islamist electorate.
+Several of the nationalist party members who opposed the new party program which included an Islamic notion, where subsequently expelled.
 The MHP to this day is one of Turkey's major political parties and its most prominent far-right nationalist party.